UtbOvertorneaPM/EquipmentManagementSystem/README.md

     Server is the IP to the server or `localhost` if database is local.

-    DbName is the database named created during step 5
+    DbName is the database name created during step 5

    prodsettings.json format:
     ```